 The historic 1997 merger of these two churches was precipitated by several events.
 First was the sale of the St. James’ church building to the local school board to build a new high school.
 This left the St. James mission without a physical home.
 Second was the declining membership and pledges of Episcopal House of Prayer, the loss of its rector, and the loss of its parish status.
 This left Episcopal House of Prayer in a precarious situation and led to the “marriage” of the two churches.
 This solved problems for both congregations, it gave St. James a physical home and Episcopal House of Prayer a priest and new members.

-Today St. James House of Prayer has a strong, loyal and faithful congregation where worship, fellowship and outreach are crucial to the fabric and development of community.
+Today, St. James House of Prayer has a strong, loyal, and faithful congregation where worship, fellowship and outreach are crucial to the fabric and development of community.
 Everyone is welcome.
-This is especially evident at the church’s Coffee Hour which is held between the first and second services.
+This is especially evident at the church’s Coffee Hour which is held following the 10:00 a.m. service.
 St. James House of Prayer truly tries to offer welcome to everyone searching for a place to call home.